FlaxEngine/FlaxDocs/manual/graphics/lighting/gi/realtime.md

 ![DDGI Ray Traced Reflections](media/ddgi-reflections.png)

 Additionally to diffuse lighting the specular lighting can be improved with Global Illumination by changing **Trace Mode** to **Software Tracing** in Screen Space Reflections settings (in Graphics Settings or in PostFx Volume).
 This uses our custom Software Tracing of Global Surface Atlas as a fallback to the default *Screen Tracing* which is screen-space depth buffer tracing with scene color sampling.
 Only visible on-screen pixels can be used in reflections.
 With software raytracing using Global SDF and Global Surface Atlas  full-scene raytracing is used  that provides reflections of the objects off-screen.
-Using this can significant performance impact (between 0.5-1ms of GPU time) but drastically enhances the look of the scenes by making the lighting more realistic and complete.
+Using this feature can have significant performance impact (between 0.5-1ms of GPU time) but drastically enhances the look of the scenes by making the lighting more realistic and complete.

 ### Software Ray Tracing